Atlanta Writers Club

 Guy Owen Prize

-James Pollock of Madison, Wisconsin, won the 2021 Guy Owen Prize for “Mousetrap.”
-He received $1,000, and his poem was published in Volume 59, Issue 1 of Southern Poetry Review.
-Robert Morgan judged.
+Mark Smith-Soto of Greensboro, North Carolina, won the 2023 Guy Owen Prize for “Segue.”
+He received $1,000, and his poem was published in Volume 61, Issue 1 of Southern Poetry Review.
+George David Clark judged.
 The annual award is given for a single poem.
-The next deadline is May 31, 2022.
+The next deadline is May 31, 2024.

 Story Foundation Prize

-Karl Taro Greenfeld of Pacific Palisades, California, won the second annual Story Foundation Prize for “Womanly Words.”
-He received $1,500 and his story was published in Story Magazine.
+Becky Hagenston of Starkville, Mississippi, won the fourth annual Story Foundation Prize for “Woman of the House.”
+She received $1,500, and her story was published in the Summer 2023 issue of Story.
 The annual award is given for a short story.
-(See Deadlines.)

 University of Arkansas Press